 It was an easy decision.
 We decided to go all-in.
-I asked whether our itinerary might split, but the gate agent seemed fairly confident that she will be able to use all of us.
+I asked whether our reservation might split, but the gate agent seemed fairly confident that she will be able to use all of us.
 She asked us to wait near the gate until all boarding had been processed.
 As soon we we volunteered, she mentioned to the other agent that they don’t need to solicit any more volunteers for this flight.

 We waited by the gate as instructed.
-As the gate agent wrapped up its final boarding call and as I watch the plane leave without us, it occurred to me: In all my years of traveling, this is my first voluntary denied boarding!
+As the gate agent wrapped up its final boarding call and as I watched the plane leave without us, it occurred to me: In all my years of traveling, this is my first voluntary denied boarding!

 The Delta Experience